Psychiatric survivors movement: Early 20th century

 A few decades later, another former psychiatric patient, Clifford W. Beers, founded the National Committee on Mental Hygiene, which eventually became the National Mental Health Association.
 Beers sought to improve the plight of individuals receiving public psychiatric care, particularly those committed to state institutions.
-His book, A Mind that Found Itself (1908), described his experience with mental illness and the treatment he encountered in mental hospitals.
-Beers' work stimulated public interest in more responsible care and treatment.
+His book, A Mind That Found Itself (1908), described his experience with mental illness and the treatment he encountered in mental hospitals.
+Beers's work stimulated public interest in more responsible care and treatment.
 However, while Beers initially blamed psychiatrists for tolerating mistreatment of patients, and envisioned more ex-patient involvement in the movement, he was influenced by Adolf Meyer and the psychiatric establishment, and toned down his hostility as he needed their support for reforms.
 His reliance on rich donors and his need for approval from experts led him to hand over to psychiatrists the organization he helped establish.
 In the UK, the National Society for Lunacy Law Reform was established in 1920 by angry ex-patients sick of their experiences and complaints being patronisingly discounted by the authorities who were using medical "window dressing" for essentially custodial and punitive practices.
 In 1922, ex-patient Rachel Grant-Smith added to calls for reform of the system of neglect and abuse she had suffered by publishing "The Experiences of an Asylum Patient".